gophergala2016/Pulse/README.md

 - `UserName` is the email address at which the email is sending from.
 - `PassWord` is the password for the user that is sending the email

-## As A Package
-To use the algorithm just import the package as such!

-`import "github.com/gophergala2016/Pulse/pulse"`

-This package exposes the `Run(chan string, func(string))` function.
-You just need to create a channel that you are going to use.
-It does require that it is passed in line by line as well.
-The `func(string)` is a function that is called whenever an unusual string comes by.
-It is highly recommended that if this is being written to a file to buffer a few strings before you write.
-Then when you have read all strings dump the rest of the buffer in the file.
 ## Team
 - Michael Dropps [Github](https://github.com/michaeldropps)
 - Miguel Espinoza [Github](https://github.com/miguelespinoza)